ministryofjustice/staff-device-logging-infrastructure/README.md

 ## Setup MFA

 - Navigate to the AWS console for a given account
+- Click on IAM under Services in the AWS console
-- Click on IAM
+- Click on 'Users' in the IAM menu
-- Find your users within the users dropdown
+- Find your username within the list and click on it
-- Select the security credentials tab and then assign an MFA device (follow the on-screen instructions for this next step)
+- Select the security credentials tab and then assign an MFA device and select 'Virtual MFA device' (follow the on-screen instructions for this step)
-- Edit you local `~/.aws/config` with the key value pair of `mfa_serial=<iam_role_from_mfa_device>`.
-Ensure you remove (virtual) from the key value pair
+- Edit your local `~/.aws/config` with the key value pair of `mfa_serial=<iam_role_from_mfa_device>`.
+This is in your User under Assigned MFA device.
+Ensure you remove '(Virtual)' from the key value pair

 ## Getting started